mehedi-sharif/soulspring/content/locations.md

       link: https://goo.gl/maps/HXX78YCZpk6BJsBK6
       label: Show Map
-    content: "At Soul Spring Woodlands, we are a healing community coming together with a single intention: \n\nto awaken the body’s natural ability to heal itself.
+    content: "At Soul Spring Woodlands, we are a healing community coming together with a single intention: \nto awaken the body’s natural ability to heal itself.
       We take the time to listen to every detail and let your body lead the way to healing.
 Our intuitive approach integrates the most advanced healing technology with powerful elements from the earth.
 By working cooperatively with the processes